Reading time: | 15 min |

 To verify everything is working OK, run the installed FVP executable, located in the models/<build_environment>

 folder of the installed directory.
-No additional command options are needed.
+No additional command options are needed for this step.

 For example: